Getting to Know Your Neighborhood: Harvard Square

 64 Brattle St.

 Founded in 1980, the American Repertory Theater (A.R.T.) has garnered many of the nation’s most distinguished awards: a Tony Award for best regional theater, a Jujamcyn Theaters Award, and the National Theatre Conference’s Outstanding Achievement Award.
 Housed in the Loeb Drama Center, the A.R.T. has seen a number of its productions transfer to Broadway, among them All the Way, The Gershwins’ Porgy and Bess, Pippin, The Glass Menagerie, and Waitress.
 Its theatrical club space OBERON, called a “second stage for the 21st century,” is an incubator for local artists.
 The company has staged dozens of American and world premieres.
-A.R.T. recently announced plans to relocate to Harvard’s Allston campus sometime in the next few years.
-Check out their 2021–2022 season here.
+A.R.T. is expected to relocate to Harvard’s Allston campus in the future.
+The current proposed site would be near Harvard Stadium.